declare-lab/flan-alpaca/README.md

 ## 🍮 🦙 Flan-Alpaca: Instruction Tuning from Humans and Machines

+📣 We developed Flacuna by fine-tuning Vicuna-13B on the Flan collection.
+Flacuna is better than Vicuna at problem-solving.
+Access the model here [https://huggingface.co/declare-lab/flacuna-13b-v1.0](https://huggingface.co/declare-lab/flacuna-13b-v1.0).

 📣 **FLAN-T5** is also useful in text-to-audio generation.
 Find our work at [https://github.com/declare-lab/tango](https://github.com/declare-lab/tango) if you are interested.